Easy Snickerdoodle Cookies

 - Vanilla – a little splash of vanilla, but this is optional

 I tend to use large baking trays for my cookies as they need a little bit of spreading room, and I only put six to a large tray.
-This recipe makes about 18 cookies, so I used six large trays.
+This recipe makes about 18 cookies, so I used three large trays.

 Ingredients